The National Correct Coding Initiative in Medicaid

 - A methodology with PTP edits for practitioner and ambulatory surgical center (ASC) services.

-- A methodology with PTP edits for outpatient hospital services (including emergency department, observation, and hospital laboratory services).
+- A methodology with PTP edits for outpatient services in hospitals (including emergency department, observation, and hospital laboratory services).

 - A methodology with PTP edits for durable medical equipment.